Can you migrate Windows Server to new hardware machine?

 Therefore, you need to make sure the new hardware machine must have the same firmware and hard disk initialized with same partition style.
 Most of the recent server machines, if not all, supports UEFI and is compatible with BIOS Legacy boot mode.
 You can boot into BIOS to change it and you can convert the hard drive partition style to MBR or GPT.

-If you think it too cumbersome, you can use advanced software to migrate Windows Server to new hardware with ease.
+If you think it is too cumbersome, you can use advanced software to move Windows Server 2016 to new hardware with ease.
+Find a kind of software to migrate Windows Server 2003/2008/2012 to new hardware.

-AOMEI Backupper Server is backup and restore software which can support all versions of Server 2008 (R2)//2012 (R2)/2016.
+AOMEI Backupper Server is reliable backup and recovery software which helps you do Windows Server 2016 migration to new hardware in this case.
 With its feature Universal Restore, you can restore system image to different hardware regardless of its firmware and partition style.

 To create a system backup is very simple.
 Just download and install this backup tool.
 Select System Backup under the Backup tab, and then the program will automatically select the backup source.
 You only need to specify the backup location.

-When that’s done, you can choose a way to boot the new hardware machine to restore the backup. you can choose from PXE boot or bootable media boot.
+When that’s done, you can choose a way to boot the new hardware machine to restore the backup.
+You can choose from PXE boot (for multiple computers) or bootable media boot (for single computer).
 If you need to open several destination computers, we suggest you use PXE boot, because it can open several destination computers on the same network.

 Step 1.
 Use AOMEI Backupper bootable media or PXE boot tool to boot your target Windows Server machine.

 Step 2.
-When AOMEI Backuper full interface is loaded, click Restore and then click Path to select the backup image you prepared before.
+When AOMEI Backupper full interface is loaded, click Restore and then click Path to select the backup image you prepared before.

 Step 3.
 Choose one backup point and then click Next to go on.
 If you have created many incremental backups or differential backups, you will have a lot of backup points to choose from.